-- 1) In dressage, a stallion must place in the top three (3), five (5) times by three (3) different judges at FEI Prix St. Georges, or above, with minimum scores of 63% at USEF, FEI, or Equine Canada recognized shows, or - 2) In jumping, a stallion must place in the top three (3), five (5) times at 1.4m, or above, at USEF "A" rated shows or Equine Canada class "1" shows, or - 3) In eventing, a stallion must place in the top three (3), five (5) times at CCI\\ or CIC\\, or above, at FEI licensed competitions, or - 4) In show hunters, a stallion must either: 1) place in the top three (3), five (5) times in a USHJA International Hunter Derby competition offering prize money of \$20,000 or more; or 2) finish as champion three (3) times in a rated hunter division having six (6) or more entries, including at least three over fences classes, and jumping 3'9" feet or above, in either case at USEF "A" rated shows or Equine Canada class "1" shows, or - 5) In racing, for Thoroughbred stallions only, a race record of the stallion may be accepted in lieu of another performance alternative if deemed of sufficient quality by the AHS and the HV. - c) Performance in Young Dressage Horse Competitions
+- 1) In dressage, a stallion must place in the top three (3), five (5) times by three (3) different judges at FEI Prix St. Georges, or above, with minimum scores of 63% at USEF, FEI, or Equine Canada recognized shows, or - 2) In jumping, a stallion must place in the top three (3), five (5) times at 1.4m, or above, at USEF "A" rated shows or Equine Canada class "1" shows, or - 3) In eventing, a stallion must place in the top three (3), five (5) times at CCI3 Long or Short, or above, at FEI licensed competitions, or must place in the top five (5), five times at USEF/USEA licensed Intermediate Level Horse Trials or - 4) In show hunters, a stallion must either: 1) place in the top three (3), five (5) times in a USHJA International Hunter Derby competition offering prize money of \$20,000 or more; or 2) finish as champion five (5) times in a rated hunter division having six (6) or more entries, including at least three over fences classes, and jumping 3'9" feet or above, in either case at USEF "A" rated shows or Equine Canada class "1" shows, or - 5) In racing, for Thoroughbred stallions only, a race record of the stallion may be accepted in lieu of another performance alternative if deemed of sufficient quality by the AHS and the HV.

+c) Performance in Young Dressage Horse Competitions